krb5/krb5/doc/rst_source/krb_admins/realm_config.rst

 you need to swap a machine, you only need to change a DNS entry, rather than having to change hostnames.

-A new mechanism for locating KDCs of a realm through DNS has been added to the MIT Kerberos V5 distribution.
-A relatively new record type called SRV has been added to DNS.
-Looked up by a service name and a domain name, these records indicate the hostname and port number to contact for that service, optionally with weighting and prioritization.
-(See :rfc:`2782` if you want more information.
-You can follow the example below for straightforward cases.)
+As of MIT krb5 1.4, clients can locate a realm's KDCs through DNS using SRV records (:rfc:`2782`), assuming the Kerberos realm name is also a DNS domain name.
+These records indicate the hostname and port number to contact for that service, optionally with weighting and prioritization.
+The domain name used in the SRV record name is the realm name.
+Several different Kerberos-related service names are

-The use with Kerberos is fairly straightforward.
-The domain name used in the SRV record name is the domain-style Kerberos realm name.
-(It is possible to have Kerberos realm names that are not DNS-style names, but we don't recommend it for Internet use, and our code does not support it well.)
-Several different Kerberos-related service names are used:
+used:

 _kerberos._udp
     This is for contacting any KDC by UDP.
 This entry will be used